-Many advertisers contemplate ditching AdWords because it is a hot bed for click fraud.
+Many advertisers contemplate ditching Google AdWords because it is a hot bed for click fraud.
 This may cause you to rethink your advertising strategy and perhaps moving to a different platform, such as social media.
 Before jumping the gun, here are a few things to consider:

 There is a world of fraud out there on various platforms including Facebook, Twitter, Snapchat, LinkedIn, Instagram, and Yelp, just to name a few.